PRIZES to win! PROMOTIONS

 Publisher's Status: Active

-Alexandra Lange is a design critic whose essays, reviews, and features have appeared in design journals, New York Magazine, the New Yorker blog, and the New York Times.
-She received a Ph.D. in 20th century architecture history from the Institute of Fine Arts at New York University in 2005.
-She is the author of Writing About Architecture: Mastering the Language of Buildings and Cities (Princeton Architectural Press, 2012), the e-book The Dot-Com City: Silicon Valley Urbanism (Strelka Press, 2012), and co-author of Design Research: The Store that Brought Modern Living to American Homes (Chronicle Books, 2010).
-This is her first book geared toward trade readers.
-She is based in Brooklyn, New York.
+Alexandra Lange is an architecture and design critic whose essays, reviews, and features have appeared in design journals, New York magazine, the New Yorker, the New York Times, Curbed, Design Observer, Dezeen, and many other publications.
+She received a PhD in twentieth-century architecture history from the Institute of Fine Arts at New York University.
+She is the author of Writing about Architecture: Mastering the Language of Buildings and Cities, the e-book The Dot-Com City: Silicon Valley Urbanism, and co-author of Design Research: The Story that Brought Modern Living to American Homes.
+In 2025, she was awarded the Pulitzer Prize in Criticism for her Bloomberg series exploring the ways urban design affects families and children.
+She lives in Brooklyn, New York.

 Reviews for The Design of Childhood: How the Material World Shapes Independent Kids